 Final Word on Vacation Home Rentals

 As we continue exploring the world, I am sure we will stay at many more beautiful and unique vacation home rentals.
 As we do so, I will keep adding those new gems we discover to this list of amazing places.
-So make sure you come back to this post every few months for some fresh travel inspiration.
+So make sure you come back to this post once in a while for some fresh travel inspiration.

 Where do you like to stay when traveling?
 What is the most unusual place you have ever stayed at on your travels?
 Let us know in comments below.